StrangeBeeCorp/docs/docs/flow/configuration/nginx-configuration.md

 A request that exceeds the proxy timeout returns `504 Gateway Timeout`: see [Troubleshoot TheHive Flow](../operations/troubleshooting.md#nginx-and-connectivity) before raising the limit.

+The listener also turns response buffering off with `proxy_buffering off`: nginx streams each response to the client as the application produces it, instead of buffering it first.
+Request bodies remain buffered, a behavior described in [Troubleshoot TheHive Flow](../operations/troubleshooting.md#nginx-and-connectivity).

 To restrict which sources can reach the webhook paths, see [Webhook exposure](../operations/security.md#webhook-exposure).

 <h2>Next steps</h2>